kengor123/Steganography/README.md

 ﻿
 # JPEG Steganography app for Android
- It is a Final Year Project by Ken Fu (2021).
+ This is a Final Year Project by Ken Fu (2021).

 ## Installation
 - Download Android Studio